-- They model a high level of personal hygiene at all times. - The facility and equipment are kept clean at all times. - Staff and children wash and dry their hands with soap before and after meal times, after using the toilet, blowing their nose, handling animals and other unhygienic practices. - Children are provided with paper towels, or an air drying facility for the drying of hands. - Parents are to ensure that: - No products containing nuts are to be brought to the program.
+- They model a high level of personal hygiene at all times. - The facility and equipment are kept clean at all times. - Staff and children wash and dry their hands with soap before and after meal times, after using the toilet,

+- blowing their nose, handling animals and other unhygienic practices. - Children are provided with paper towels, or an air drying facility for the drying of hands. - A clean set of spare clothes are available at all times, staff will report to management if a new set becomes required

+Parents are to ensure that:

+No products containing nuts are to be brought to the program.

-- Quality Area 1 Educational Program and Practice. - Quality Area 2 Children's health and safety
+- Quality Area 1 Educational Program and Practice. - Quality Area 2 Children's health and safety Education and Care Services National Regulations (2012).